Nike Swim Camp at UC Santa Cruz

 Improve your stroke and have serious fun at

-UC Santa Cruz is an easy drive from the Bay Area and beyond.
-The campus, defined by rolling meadows and towering redwoods, is a perfect environment for the Nike Swim Camp and has always been a camper favorite!
-UC Santa Cruz offers an Olympic-sized pool with an ocean view, comfortable dormitories, and an excellent dining hall.
+UC Santa Cruz is an easy drive from the San Francisco Bay Area and beyond.
+The campus, defined by rolling meadows and towering redwoods, is a perfect environment for a Nike Swim Camp and has always been a camper favorite each summer!

 - Stroke technique refinement for competitive swimming